 Ivanova completed her education as a ballet dancer at the Odessa College of Art and Culture named after K.F.
 Dankevich.
 After graduating, she worked as a dancer for two years at the Lviv National Opera.
 She has performed in ballet masterpieces such as The Nutcracker (solo part), Don Quixote, Giselle, Swan Lake, and Esmerelda.

-Nelya Ivanova:I started at a ballet studio that my mother found.
+Nelya Ivanova:I started at a ballet studio that my mother founded.
 Ballet became the only thing in my life.

 Svetlana Shlikhter:My mother took me with her when I was 11 years old, and I started learning.
 Eventually I started working at the Lviv National Opera.
 Before I started, I never thought that I would learn to dance, especially ballet.
 My mother gave me that opportunity – I fell in love with ballet and continued to learn.